-As media consumption habits trend increasingly digital and digital consumption habits trend increasingly mobile, interruptive advertising such as banner ads are failing to engage (or even function cross-device) with research finding they are a poor investment.
+As media consumption habits are increasingly digital and mobile, interruptive advertising such as banner ads are failing to engage, with average click through rates (CTRs) of 0.25 per cent.

-Seeing the writing on the wall, brands are increasingly seeding their own branded content on third party publisher websites as native advertising (once known as “advertorial”), and social channels such as Facebook’s Sponsored Posts.
+Instead, brands are increasingly seeding their own branded content on third party publisher websites as native advertising (once known as “advertorial”), and social channels such as Facebook’s Ads (“sponsored posts”).